 Potter is a not uncommon Muggle surname, and the family did not make the so-called ‘Sacred Twenty-Eight’ for this reason; the anonymous compiler of that supposedly definitive list of pure-bloods suspected that they had sprung from what he considered to be tainted blood.
-The wizarding Potter family had illustrious beginnings, however, some of which was hinted at in Deathly Hallows.
+The wizarding Potter family had illustrious beginnings, however, some of which were hinted at in Deathly Hallows.

 In the Muggle world ‘Potter’ is an occupational surname, meaning a man who creates pottery.
 The wizarding family of Potters descends from the twelfth-century wizard Linfred of Stinchcombe, a locally well-beloved and eccentric man, whose nickname, ‘the Potterer’, became corrupted in time to ‘Potter’.
 Linfred was a vague and absent-minded fellow whose Muggle neighbours often called upon his medicinal services.
 None of them realised that Linfred’s wonderful cures for pox and ague were magical; they all thought him a harmless and lovable old chap, pottering about in his garden with all his funny plants.
 His reputation as a well-meaning eccentric served Linfred well, for behind closed doors he was able to continue the series of experiments that laid the foundation of the Potter family’s fortune.
 Historians credit Linfred as the originator of a number of remedies that evolved into potions still used to this day, including Skele-gro and Pepperup Potion.
 His sales of such cures to fellow witches and wizards enabled him to leave a significant pile of gold to each of his seven children upon his death.